debjani-bhowmick/p1-drl-navigation/Report.md

 print("Score: {}".format(score))
 ```

-Running this agent I got a score of zero.
-Obviously, if the agent needs to achieve an average score of 16 over 100 consecutive episodes, then choosing actions at random won't work.
+Based on this agent, I obtained a cumulative score of zero.
+Ideally, any score above this implies that the agent is performing better than the baseline of making random choices.
+Since our agent needs to achieve a score of at least 16 over 100 consecutive episodes, it is implied that smarter algorithms are needed and the random choices would not help.

 ## Description of algorithms used <a name="Description of algorithms used"></a>